Projective Elasticity: Introduction

-Generalized conic sections are introduced corresponding to the tensors, showing that the absence of normal stresses and normal strains are incidence conditions and thus are projective invariants.
-That is to say if given point $p$ and line $e$ going through it no normal strain occurs at point $p$ in the chord in the direction of $e$, then subjecting the system to a projective transformation no normal strain will occur at the transformed point $p'$ in the direction determined by the transformed line $e'$.
-These observations will be useful in that the transformations will naturally keep the boundary conditions of the free edges in elasticity problems.
-Unfortunately the material properties can not be represented through the duality present in projective geometry (at least not directly), as such only a calculation method is presented for linear elastic materials.
+As a geometric interpretation of the algebraic results generalized conics and quadrics are introduced corresponding to the tensors.
+This shows that the absence of normal stresses and normal strains are incidence conditions and thus are projective invariants.
+Together with the kernels of the projective tensors corresponding to subspaces this implies that projective transformations will naturally keep the static boundary conditions of the free edges and of tangential loads.
+It is also shown through this geometric treatment, that the material properties can not be represented through the duality present in projective geometry (at least not directly) and consequently we do not give an explicit transformation rule for the material law.
+The transformation laws of stress and strain tensors do implicitly imply the transformation law of the material properties.

-The transformation of the Airy stress function is given in a point-wise projective three dimensional way, allowing for the description of transformations of membrane shells where the transformation is determined by what happens in the floor-plan of the shell.
-This allows the mechanical behaviour of some skewed membrane shells to be reduced to a known analytical solution.
+Then the transformation of the graph of the Airy stress function is given in a point-wise projective three dimensional way.
+Through the use of Pucher's equation this allows for the description of transformations of membrane shells where the transformation is determined by what happens in the floor-plan of the shell.
+This way the mechanical behaviour of some skewed membrane shells may be to be reduced to a known analytical solution.
 (Skewed: there exists a non-horizontal and non-vertical symmetry-axis while the load is vertical.)